Water Deer Reproduction - Male Aggression

 The latter case to which Stadler refers was an adult male found dead in one of the grass fields on 3rd December 1987, having died the previous night.
 A post mortem revealed two puncture wounds in the buck's heart; the shape of each hole and their separation corresponded with the water deer canine profile and distance, suggesting it had been stabbed through the heart by the tusks of another buck.
 Intriguingly, in recent years Claxton Estate manager John Heathcote has found a number of animals, mostly males but also a few females, found dead with multiple slashes and puncture wounds to the head or neck.
 Skinning of the carcasses revealed dual puncture marks separated by the intercanine distance of a water deer buck.
 During the very cold and protracted winter of 2022/23, 13 dead animals were found on the estate making John wonder whether this was the work of the same "rogue buck".
 I'm not aware of any reports of rogue males in this species, although Paul Childerley has told me they preferentially cull old bucks with chipped tusks as they tend to be very aggressive.
 I would be interested to hear from anyone with experience of bucks attacking does, or being hyper-aggressive.

-I'm aware of two descriptions of vanquished bucks having been caught by their pursuer - neither attempting to fight.
-Feer described how one subordinate laid down in a submissive position, neck and head completely flattened to the ground; the dominant buck only attempting to bite if the subordinate raised his head.
+I'm aware of two descriptions of vanquished bucks having been caught by their pursuer - neither attempted to fight back.
+Feer described how one subordinate laid down in a submissive position, neck and head completely flattened to the ground; the dominant buck only attempted to bite if the subordinate raised his head.
 Feer commented that 'the fully prone stance had a bite-inhibiting effect'.
 Bob Lawrence, writing in the Shooting Times and Country Magazine during March 1982, described how:

 "The chases usually end with the loser evading his pursuer in cover but in one extreme case I witnessed the victor standing over the vanquished which was lying exhausted on his back with all four feet in the air, squealing like a pig."